 “I have only been with one man.
 Ever.
 In my life.
 And he was my world, and then he died and I never thought I would ever be over him.
 Yet I find myself wanting to have a future with you, and I don’t know if that makes me a bad person.
 I just…I have been through so much.
 I have had people turn away from me just as much as I have had people try to take advantage of me.
 I have had people who went from being my friends, to seeing me as a threat to their marriages and I…I just finally got to that place where I had picked myself up and accepted that I was going to go this alone and I was fine with that.
 Then you show up and…and you are kind, and encouraging, and loyal, and amazing and just everything I need right now but…I know it sounds ridiculous, but I just feel like I have had my happily ever after, and have no business looking for another.
 Maybe in another lifetime…besides, I think you deserve so much better-”

 Timeyin rushed to her and wrapped his arms around her, cradling her head to his chest as she sobbed loudly.
 He held her until she had stopped, and her breathing had steadied.

 He pulled away, held her face and looked into her eyes.

-“You are it for me Akudo.
-‘Better’ does not exist.
+“You are what I want Akudo.
 You are all I want.
 All I have ever wanted.
-I wish to God that I was your first; believe me, I do.
-But I am absolutely content to be your last, if you will let me.”
+I wish we had a different lifetime together where I could have been your first, but I am absolutely content to be your last…if you will let me.”
 He ended.